Soundbytes/idempiere-model-generator-plugin/README.md

 These two classes must never be edited or customized.
 Instead you will just recreate them whenever you have made changes to the database table definition.

 For a new table you might want to also check the *Create Custom Class* box.
 This will generate a Stub that you can extend with custom functions and data to modify the behavior of the model class.
-Note: The Model Generator can not be used to overwrite an existing custom class.
+Note: The Model Generator can not be used to overwrite a previously generated custom class.
 To do that just delete the existing file before creating the new one.

 Hitting OK will save the generator settings and generate the source code files as specified.
 In the Eclipse Project Explorer click on your project's source folder and select refresh from the context menu to make the changes available to the IDE.

 ### Extending an existing model